jet/dotnet-templates/README.md

 <a name="global-dont-share-types"></a>
 ### ❌ DONT share types across Aggregates / Categories

-In some cases, Aggregates have overlapping concerns that can mean soe aspects of Event Contracts are common.
+In some cases, Aggregates have overlapping concerns that can mean some aspects of Event Contracts are common.
 It can be very tempting to keep this [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) as shared types in a central place.
 These benefits must unfortunately be relinquished.
 Instead:

 ```fs
 ❌ BAD shared types